dg-code/TestDemo/README.md

 ## Test Suites

-Currently under '/src/test/resources/' there are three test suits one for each browser 'Chrome' or 'Firefox' and one suite for the api tests
+Currently under '/src/test/resources/' there are three test suites one for each browser 'Chrome' or 'Firefox' and one suite for the api tests

 ## Test Reports